naaysayer/AST-fcall-probe/Readme.md

 Notes
 ------

-Code tested only on llvm 17.0.6 and MacOS :)
+Code tested on fedora linux server with llvm 17.0.6

 License
 -------